jeremyaemmett/jeremyaemmett.github.io/diffusion.md

 ## def diffusion_cranknicolson2

-  - Get the subset of layers that are unfrozen (diffusion only occurs in these)
+  - Get the subset of layers that are unfrozen (diffusion only occurs in these).
+This is 'U'

   - Calculate surface fluxes, so the surface layer concentration can be modified

     ## def cn_diffusion

-      - Calculate layer 'sigma' values from the layer diffusivities:
+      - Calculate layer 'sigma' values from the layer diffusivities, accounting for the diffusion time step:

-      - Set up a linear system in matrix form: A = B dot U, where:
+      - Set up a linear system in matrix form: A = B dot U*, where:

-        A = test, B = test, and U = the concentration profile at the next diffusion time step
+        A = test, B = test, and U* = the future concentration profile

+      - Give the surface layer concentration (U*[0]) its expected value at the next main time step, according to the computed surface flux

+      - Iteratively solve for the concentration profile at the next main time step

+      - Correct the concentration profile for conservation loss

+    - Predict diffusion rates based on the difference between U and U*